Plymouth Autism Spectrum Service

-We will contact you when we have received your referral form, to arrange an initial session at the Advice Service.
-You will be asked to send in the report for your diagnosis of autism before your first appointment.
+We will contact you when we have received your referral form, you will be asked to send in the report for your diagnosis of autism before your first appointment.

-At the initial session you will be given the opportunity to talk about your current experiences and together we will develop an action plan to help best meet your needs.
+If you are accepted to the Advice Service, you will be offered an initial session you will be given the opportunity to talk about your current experiences and together we will develop an action plan to help best meet your needs.
 We will support you to carry out the action plan.

 After the initial session you can then access the groups and meet the other workers at the Advice Service.

 Once we have met you, the service is available to you when you need support.
 We will check in with you 12 weeks from your first appointment with P.A.S.S. (with your consent) to see if you want further advice or support.

 The P.A.S.S. team will be at the Advice Service.
 P.A.S.S. works alongside other health, social and community organisations and groups.

 Depending on your situation some appointments can be scheduled online or in person.
 Currently we meet people at Westbourne, Scott Business Park, Beacon Park Road, PL2 2PQ.

 Please do not turn up to this address for the Advice Service without a previously arranged appointment with us.